anwarsayyad/recipe-app-api/README.md

    - You should see a step for logging in to Docker Hub, using the access token from the GitHub secret.

 By following these steps, your GitHub Actions workflow will be able to securely log in to Docker Hub using the access token stored as a GitHub secret.
 This allows you to automate Docker builds and deployments as part of your CI/CD pipeline.
 You can then update your README.md to include instructions for setting up the Docker Hub access token as a secret and using it in your GitHub Actions workflow.

-Here's a breakdown of the GitHub Actions workflow you provided:

 ```yaml
 name: Checks